xmon-org/ai-content-bundle/docs/guides/admin-integration.md

 ### Controller Implementation

-Create a controller that extends `AbstractAiImageController`:
+Create a controller that extends `AbstractAiImageController` and uses `AiImageRoutesTrait`:

 ```php
 <?php